School of Theatre information

 Berkeley Rep School of Theatre faculty and staff are highly trained professional theatre artists who work regularly in their respective areas of expertise.

-Rachel Hull is the director of Berkeley Rep School of Theatre, where she oversees a team of talented artists and arts educators working within the greater Bay Area.
-Previously, she was the director of education at Dallas Theater Center, where she oversaw all education and community programs including Project Discovery, winner of the 2013 National Arts and Humanities Youth Program Award from the President’s Committee on the Arts and the Humanities, given by First Lady Michelle Obama.
-As a contributor within the Dallas Arts District during her tenure at DTC, Rachel lead collaborations with a variety of arts and cultural organizations, including the Dallas Museum of Art, Perot Museum of Nature and Science, Big Thought, Dallas’ Latino Cultural Center, South Dallas Cultural Center, Dallas Children’s Theater, Southern Methodist University, Dallas ISD, and other surrounding districts.
-Rachel received her MA in Educational Theatre from New York University, BA in Theatre & Dance from the University of Texas at Austin, and she is committed to furthering the field as past chair of the Professional Theatre Network of the American Alliance for Theatre and Education.
-And during her time in Dallas, Rachel was a City of Learning consultant for Big Thought, a founding member of the Informal Educators of Dallas County, a Theatre Educators of North Texas advisor, and a previous steering committee member of Theatre Forward’s education task force.
-Outside of DTC Rachel has taught at Southern Methodist University, the University of Texas at Austin, Educational Theatre Association, and Dallas ISD professional development, and presented at the University of Houston’s Center for Arts Leadership and the American Alliance for Theatre and Education.
-Rachel was also named one of the 100 Creatives in the Dallas Observer’s 2014–15 feature of cultural entrepreneurs.
+Rachel Hull is the director of Berkeley Rep’s School of Theatre, where she oversees a team of talented artists and arts educators.
+Working within 10 counties in the greater Bay Area, Berkeley Rep’s programming is through elementary, middle, and high school partnerships and all ages programming at the Theatre.
+Rachel is a member of the Lead Action Team for the Alliance for Arts Learning Leadership through Alameda County Office of Education Arts Education Alliance Bay Area, co-lead of the Berkeley Arts Education Steering Committee, and past board member of American Alliance for Theatre Education.
+Previously, she was the director of education at Dallas Theater Center, where she oversaw all education and community programs including Project Discovery, winner of the 2013 National Arts and Humanities Youth Program Award from the President’s Committee on the Arts and the Humanities, given by Frist Lady Michelle Obama.
+As a contributor within the Dallas Arts District, Rachel lead collaborations with a variety of arts and cultural organizations during her tenure at DTC including the Dallas Museum of Art, Perot Museum of Nature and Science, Big Thought, Dallas ISD and other surrounding districts, and a founding member of the Informal Educators of Dallas County, Theatre Educators of North Texas advisor, and steering committee member of Theatre Forward’s education task force.
+Outside of her work within regional theatre, Rachel mentors student teachers at UC Berkeley, and has taught at Southern Methodist University, the University of Texas at Austin, Educational Theatre Association, Dallas ISD professional development, and presented at the University of Houston’s Center for Arts Leadership, the American Alliance for Theatre Education, and the National Guild for Community Arts Education.

 Bobby August, Jr.

 is an actor, improviser, and teacher.
+Bobby is also a recipient of the prestigious NBC Bob Curry fellowship at Second City.
+His group just finished an extended run of completely sold out performances at Second City Hollywood.
 He earned an MFA in Acting from the University of California, Davis.
 Some of his favorite past performances include portraying Romeo in Romeo and Juliet, Benedick in Much Ado About Nothing, Howie in Rabbit Hole, Petruchio in The Taming of the Shrew, and The Player in Rosencrantz and Guildenstern are Dead.
 Bobby also devises physical theatre pieces with long-time collaborator Iu-Hui Chua.
 They created and performed Crawl and Ligilo at the Mondavi Center for the Performing Arts.
 In addition, Bobby is the owner and director of the award-winning Made Up Theatre (MUT) in Fremont, California.
 His theatre specializes in presenting completely improvised plays.
 He has performed with MUT at improv festivals throughout the country—most recently winning Best Improv Group at the Sacramento Comedy Festival.
 His improv education includes training at the world-famous Second City and Annoyance Theatre in Chicago.

 In a career that has spanned three decades and four continents, Ron Campbell has performed everywhere from the streets of Paris, Rome, and Florence to the Royal Albert Hall in London and the Fuji Dome in Japan.
 A recipient of the Fox Fellowship for Distinguished Achievement, the “King of the Clowns” in Cirque du Soleil’s Kooza, and award-winning one-man show practitioner (R. Buckminster Fuller, The Thousandth Night, Shylock, The Dybbuk, The Boneman of Benares, Beckett’s Eh Joe among others), Ron has trained with such luminaries as Philippe Gaulier, David Shiner, Min Tanaka, and Georges Bigot, and has taught physical theatre, clowning, and mask in Japan, Europe, and North America.
 An associate artist at California Shakespeare Theater, Ron has played everything from Richard the Third to Sherlock Holmes to Don Quixote, for which he received both the Bay Area Critic’s Award and Theatre Bay Area’s Outstanding Principal Performance Award.
 Ron is the founder and CEO of Soar Feat Unlimited.